Skip to content

 trustlen = min(trustlen, maxlen)

-# Norm function for global methods
+# Objective function for global methods

-def fN(fx: FloatVector) -> float:
+def fN(x: FloatVector) -> tuple[float, FloatVector]:

 gm_nmaxsteps = 0